NikolaiT/incolumitas/content/Security/browser-based-port-scanning.md

 new Chart(ctx, options);
 </script>

-Another sample of port scanning with Image tags on Chrome with `N=30` with a different service than `python -m http.server --bind localhost 8888`.
+Another sample of port scanning with Image tags on Chrome with `N=30` with a different HTTP server.

 <canvas id="chromeImage2" width="600" height="400"></canvas>
 <script>